Kasam Tere Pyaar Ki: Plot

-Tanusree "Tanu" Khurana and Rishi Singh Bedi are friends just like their fathers Veerendra and Rajendra in Patiala.
+Tanusree "Tanu" Khurana and Rishi Singh Bedi are childhood friends just like their fathers Veerendra and Raj in Patiala.
 They wanted to get Rishi and Tanu married.
 Katyani Bai prophecies they will be together for the next seven births.
 Rano who dislikes Tanu, tricks Raj into going to America.
-Tanu and Rishi part ways but vow to unite when they grow up.
+Tanu and Rishi part ways but vow to reunite when they grow up.

 17 years later

 Tanu desperately waits for Rishi since 17 years, who returns to India.
 Rishi is a boxer and ladies' man.
 Veerendra and Sharda die in a terrorist attack.
-Bani (Virendra's brother's wife) sends Tanu and Ahana to Mumbai and misleads Bedi's that Neha is Tanu and introduces Tanu as Tanvi.
-Rishi gets engaged to Neha but falls in love with Tanvi (actually Tanu) who is set to be wed to Pawan.
+Bani (Veerendra's brother's wife) sends Tanu and Ahana to Mumbai and misleads Bedis that Neha is Tanu and introduces Tanu as Tanvi.
+Rishi gets engaged to Neha but falls in love with Tanvi (actual Tanu) who is set to be wed to Pawan.
+Neha has a boyfriend Sandeep "Sandy" Sikand.
 Pawan first seemed to be a good man but Rishi is suspicious of him.
-Rishi is engaged to Neha.
-Neha has a boyfriend Sandeep Sikand a.k.a.
-Sandy.
 Pawan is revealed to be already married to Saloni who pretends to be his sister-in-law.
-Soon Rishi learns about Pawan's lie and runs away with his Tanvi (actually Tanu).
+Soon Rishi learns about Pawan's lie and runs away with Tanvi.
 Tanvi reveals that she is Tanu and marries Rishi.
-Ahana reveals to the Bedi family about Pawan and Bani's lies.
+Bani's lies are revealed to the bedis, so do the lies of Pawan.
 Pawan is jailed and Raj curses Neha to be unhappy throughout her life.
-Neha (who wants revenge against the Bedi's) lies to Sandy (her boyfriend) that Rishi molested her, so Sandy tries to kill Rishi.
-He shoots him but Tanu takes the bullet and dies in Rishi's arms.
+Neha (who wants revenge against the Bedis) lies to Sandy (her boyfriend) that Rishi molested her, so Sandy tries to kill Rishi.
+He shoots him but Tanu takes the bullets and dies in Rishi's arms.
 Rishi is shattered by Tanu's death.
 Rishi imagines talking to Tanu's soul that Tanu will return and waits for her.
-Tanu is reborn as Sandy's niece.
-Rishi is shown driving his car fast and falls down from a cliff.
+Tanu is reborn as Tanuja, Vikram's daughter, the friend Sandy considered as his own brother.
+Rishi drives his car fast and falls down from a cliff.